-In addition, residents of this state are not strangers to natural disasters.
+Although home insurance is sometimes optional, it is something you should strongly consider.
+Residents of Arkansas are not strangers to natural disasters.
 Because of its close proximity to the Gulf of Mexico and “Tornado Alley,” Arkansas experiences hurricanes and around 20 tornadoes a year, which can rack up costly damages and claims.

 Best home insurance in companies in Arkansas

 If you are a resident looking for the best Arkansas homeowners insurance companies, you should compare options from available providers.
 The benefit of researching is finding the best home insurance for your needs at the best rates.
 With information provided by the J.D.
 Power 2020 U.S. Property Claims Satisfaction Study and our own methodology, we selected four companies as the best of the best by taking into account costs, coverage options and professional ratings.